 Restaurants in Vienna

 Austria's cuisine is a rich stew of historic, international influences.
 Many local chefs combine traditional Viennese dishes with the principles of nouvelle cuisine, creating Neue Wiener Küche (New Viennese cuisine).
 Vienna is well known for its pastries, and other famous dishes include Wiener Schnitzel, Gulasch and Tafelspitz (boiled beef with apple and horseradish sauce).
 The best desserts to try are Sachertorte cake and Apfelstrudel (apple strudel).
+Don't be surprised if you are offered a shot of Schnapps after a meal!
+Lunch is traditionally the biggest meal of the day for Austrians, but this has changed over the years, and most working people now eat their most important meal in the evening.

 This award-winning restaurant stays true to its traditional values and is somewhat of an institution when it comes to Viennese steak restaurants.
 The tasteful décor and impeccable cuisine ensure that this eatery stays within the top ranks of Vienna's dining scene.
 The Tafelspitz (boiled beef) is without a doubt the most famous choice of beef and is the flagship dish of this restaurant.
 The beef is served in the traditional manner - in beef soup, with apple and horseradish, roast potatoes and chive sauce.
 Open daily for lunch and dinner.
 Reservations recommended.